First Year Engineering at the University of Windsor consists of about 50-60 hours per week. This includes the following:

 If you, as a January start student, must be absent for the summer then you can take the second semester (Term 2) of first year during the following January semester with the new incoming students.
 Doing so however, will put you behind schedule.
 You should speak to the Associate Dean Academic or Assistant Dean Student Affairs for counselling on this matter.

-Contact the WINONE Office Secretary by phone, email or in person.
+You can book an appointment through WINONE's online booking system or contact the WINONE Office Secretary by phone, email or in person.

 519-253-3000 ext.
 2560